pmem/pmdk/doc/libpmemobj/pmemobj_ctl_get.3.md

 Reads the total amount of memory in bytes which is currently exclusively owned by the arena.
 Large differences in this value between arenas might indicate an uneven scheduling of memory resources.
+The arena id cannot be 0.

 heap.thread.arena_id | rw- | - | unsigned | unsigned | - | -

 Reads the index of the arena assigned to the current thread or assigns arena with specific id to the current thread.
+The arena id cannot be 0.

 heap.arena.create | --x | - | - | - | unsigned | -